Best Restaurants in Boston

 — 21. —

 It’s hard to follow your own smash hit.
 But the early-years buzz around Alden & Harlow had barely ebbed before clam-topped pizzas, smoky seafood pastas, and not-too-classic caviar service (e.g., roe served with doughnut holes) started flowing from Waypoint, chef-owner Michael Scelfo’s second, coastal-cuisine-oriented kitchen.
 Helped along by a rare beverage program highlighting interesting absinthe cocktails, his excellent encore hooked us once again.
-We’re betting his next, Longfellow Bar, a molecular-mixology and finger-foods joint, will complete a Harvard Square hat trick.
+Even more recently, his Longfellow Bar, a creative-cocktail lounge and finger-foods joint, has completed a Harvard Square hat trick.
 Cambridge, waypointharvard.com.

 — 22. —